felicialuo/house_diffusion/README.md

 **3. Reproduction results**
 I trained for 1.12M steps, which took 20 hours using a NVIDIA GeForce RTX 3090 Ti.
 Loading checkpoint model1120000.pt and sampling on target_set 8, here is a sample of the results:
 <img src='figs/reproduction_results.png' width=100%>
 Unfortunately, I couldn't compute the FID value due to an error.
 Predictions of this sample showed that the many generated floor plans have empty spaces between rooms, and some rooms might have unreasonable corners.
+Note that this model only uses the program graph as input, not the building boundary.
+Therefore, the predictions usually have different boundaries from the ground truth.

 ## Citation